mikefirefly/DBML/README.md

 # DBML - DOSBox MiniLauncher

 This is a dead simple launcher/frontend for using DOSBox.
+Just unzip the archive to your main DOSBox directory.

 ### 2 minute super short introduction: